 The list of locations for the definition of the connection line is stored in the element <loc_list>.
 This element contains nested elements <loc/> defining the location of a point of the connection line in space.
 These locations have to be ordered so that the line defined by the ordered list of locations specifies the connection line.

-The attributes associated to the element <loc_list/> are:
+The attributes associated to the element <loc_list/> are as shown in Table 80: